Right for Right Reasons: Large Language Models for Verifiable Commonsense Knowledge Graph Question Answering: Methodology

 \subsection{Right for Right Reasons}

-Our proposed methodology casts the problem of commonsense KGQA as a tree-structured search, in which every reasoning step is either grounded on KG facts, or based on surfaced commonsense axioms, a key property that makes the reasoning procedure completely \textit{verifiable}.
+Our proposed method casts the problem of commonsense KGQA as a tree-structured search, in which every reasoning step is either grounded on KG facts, or based on surfaced commonsense axioms, a key property that makes the reasoning procedure completely \textit{verifiable}.
 The overall workflow of $R^3$ for answering a query is shown in Figure \ref{fig:diagram}.
 In brief, $R^3$ first identifies the anchor entities of a query and obtains the relevant sub-graph for these entities.
 Next, it surfaces a commonsense axiom from the LLM that will guide the reasoning steps in that branch of the search tree.
 Then, at each depth level of the tree, it checks whether the commonsense axiom can be satisfied with the available KG facts, and if possible, provides an answer grounded on a subset of them.
 If the available KG triples are insufficient, by backward-chaining from the axiom, it selects the next entity to obtain its relevant KG sub-graph to continue the search.
 Each branch can continue up to a maximum depth, and if an answer is not obtained at its bottom, a new commonsense axiom will be surfaced which will guide search in a new branch until the search tree reaches its maximum breadth.
-Here, we explain each component of $R^3$ in more detail.
+Components of $R^3$ are explained here, and a series of analyses on their roles and significance are provided in Appendix \ref{sec:appendix-ablation}.